Lake Tyler East: Water supply

-The construction of Mud Creek Dam began on February 11, 1966, and was completed in January of 1967.
-However, the deliberate impoundment of Mud Creek, a tributary of Angelina River, occurred in November of 1966.
+The construction of Mud Creek Dam began on February 11, 1966, and was completed in January 1967.
+However, the deliberate impoundment of Mud Creek, a tributary of Angelina River, occurred in November 1966.
 Mud Creek Dam is classified as earth-fill embankment with a soil foundation.
 It has a length of 4390 feet and a height of 57 feet.
 The dam has a maximum storage capacity of 85,010 acre-feet, normal storage capacity of 43,000 acre-feet, and a surface area of 3,584 acres.
 The uncontrolled spillway is classified as concrete weir and has a length of 300 feet, crest elevation of 375.38 feet above sea level, and drainage area of 62 square miles.
 It also has a maximum drainage capacity of 31,000 cubic feet per second.

 Mud Creek Dam is owned and operated by the local government of the City of Tyler for the continued use as a water supply.
 However, it is regulated by the state agency Texas Commission on Environmental Quality.